MBronowicki/Agentic-RAG/README.md

     docker compose up -d
 ```

-## 🎯 Using the Application
+## 🖥️ Using the Application

-### 1. Upload Documents:
+### 1. 📤 Upload Documents:
 Once the app is running, upload `.pdf` files.
 These files will be processed to build a vector store.
-### 2. Adjust Model Parameters:
+### 2. ⚙️ Adjust Model Parameters:
-- You can adjust parameters such as:
+You can adjust parameters such as:
-- Model selection (currently Gemma)
+- 🤖 Model selection (currently Gemma)
-- Temperature
+- 🌡️ Temperature
-- Maximum tokens
+- 🔢 Maximum tokens

-to customize the behavior of the response.
+While you can modify these settings to fine-tune the behavior of the responses, keep in mind that since this system uses a smaller LLM, the impact of these adjustments may be less noticeable compared to larger models.
+Nevertheless, experimenting with them can still help improve the generated output within the system’s constraints.

-### 3. Query the Vector Store:
+### 3. 🔍 Query the Vector Store:
 After uploading documents, you can enter a query.
 The app will retrieve the relevant chunks of text from the vector store and use the model (e.g., Gemma) to generate a response based on the query.